 In the first sense US and Pakistani foreign policy actions affected Pakistan's external relations with India and the superpowers; and it affected American foreign policy and relations with India and Pakistan.
 Here the turning point was located in the foreign policy and military spheres.
 In the second sense, US actions in foreign and military affairs decisively or permanently altered the character or the orientation of Pakistani politics after the assassination of Prime Minister Liaquat Ali Khan in October 1951.
-Here the US tilt towards Pakistan (from 1949 onwards) was actually a tilt towards those sectors of the Pakistan political (bureaucratic, military and economic) elites who favoured a Western orientation in Pakistani foreign and military affairs and in its internal politics.
+Here the US tilt towards Pakistan (from 1949 onwards) was actually a tilt towards those sectors of the Pakistan political (bureaucratic, military affairs and in its internal politics.
 It was a tilt towards those constituencies in Pakistan who favoured the development of a foreign (US) linked and foreign-managed foreign policy, military policy, economic policy and domestic policy for Pakistan.